-The TCC2 card has two built-in interface ports for accessing the system: an RJ-45 10BASE-T LAN interface and an EIA/TIA-232 ASCII interface for local craft access.
-It also has a 10BASE-T LAN port for user interfaces via the backplane.
+The TCC2 card has two built-in interface ports for accessing the system: an RJ-45 10baseT LAN interface and an EIA/TIA-232 ASCII interface for local craft access.
+It also has a 10baseT LAN port for user interfaces via the backplane.

 Cisco does not support operation of the ONS 15454 with only one TCC2 card.
-For full functionality and to safeguard your system, always operate in a redundant configuration.
+For full functionality and to safeguard your system, always operate with two TCC2 cards.